-The Foundation receives gifts from many sources and for many purposes.
-There are gifts from telefund drives which are usually used by the University for current operations and scholarships; gifts for various projects such as the Neal Welcome Center, Tarble Arts Center renovation, Old Main renovation and the Commemorative Courtyard; and planned (deferred) giving gifts by donors used in estate planning.
-Currently, EIU is in the middle of a capital campaign and the Foundation has received several gifts as a result of those solicitations.
+The Foundation receives gifts from many sources and for different purposes.
+There are gifts from telefund drives which are usually used by the University for current operations and scholarships; gifts for various projects such as the Neal Welcome Center, Old Main renovation and the Commemorative Courtyard; and planned (deferred) giving gifts by donors used in estate planning.
+Currently, EIU is in the middle of a capital campaign and EIUF has received several gifts as a result of those solicitations.
 Gifts of permanent endowments for scholarships or to support programs and departments are shown after the nonoperating section of the statement.